DarkRiDDeR/js-table-cell-selector/README.md

 [![Build Status](https://travis-ci.org/DarkRiDDeR/js-table-cell-selector.svg?branch=master)](https://travis-ci.org/DarkRiDDeR/js-table-cell-selector)

-JS library allows you to select cells of HTML tables as well as cleaning, coping, cutting and pasting data of table
+JS library allows you to select cells of HTML tables as well as cleaning, coping, cutting and pasting data of table.

+Supported copy/cut/paste to spreadsheets such as Microsoft Excel, Google Docs, LibreOffice and OpenOffice.

 ## Demo
 See [demo](http://darkridder.github.io/js-table-cell-selector/example/).